Hi! I'm the lead software developer on Virtual Manager. You know me from the blog by my club name FC Sunnyvale.

 In this example, your scrap of paper with the number 42 written on it corresponds to a cookie, and that's not even an oversimplified explanation of what cookies are.

-When your device contacts a server online to retrieve a page, some graphics or anything else, the server can give it a bit of text and ask it to remember it - just as the pizza guy did in the example when he gave you the order number 42.
+When your device contacts a server online to retrieve a page, some graphics or anything else, the server can give it a bit of text and ask it to remember it - just like the pizza guy did in the example when he gave you the order number 42.

 The next time you contact the same server, your device sends this bit of text back - same as when you gave them the number 42 when you called to ask where your pizzas were.

 One important detail is that your device only sends a cookie back to the same server that gave it to you in the first place.
-You wouldn't call the bank and tell them order number of your pizzas.
+You wouldn't call the bank and tell them the order number of your pizzas.

 And, just like you threw out the paper scrap, you can always delete the cookies that are on your device.